OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 6. While calibrating, measure air pressure and water temperature to calculate the DO saturation estimated at current pressure.
 When we are on board of a ship and would like to use the data from the ship weather station, we need to check where the calibration is taking place: lab air pressure will be influenced by air conditioning systems, location of the lab (at sea level or in decks below), size and occupancy of the lab,among others.
 These considerations should be taken into account when working in onshore labs also.
 Therefore,  having a portable weather station is highly recommended.
 For measuring temperature, a sonde with the same or better precision as the glider sensors must be used.

 #### Communicating with the sensor using a terminal program and a cable
-When the DO sensor is disconnected from the glider:
-1. Connect the sensor to a PC by using a Sensor Cable (Cable #3855 for 4330/4835 optodes, Cable #5335 for 4831).
+When the DO sensor is disconnected from the glider connect the sensor to a PC by using the cable (Cable #3855 for 4330/4835 optodes, Cable #5335 for 4831).
-2. Start a terminal program  with the following set-up:
+These cables can be purchased from Aanderaa and provide power to the optode via USB.

+The following terminal configuration works for all optode types:

-9600 Baud
+- 9600 baud rate
-8 Data bits
+- 8 data bits
-1 Stop bit
+- 1 stop bit
-No Parity
+- No parity
-Xon/Xoff Flow Control
-3. If using Tera Terminal Pro, after setting up the com port according to settings above please select “Terminal” in the “Set up” menu and click “Local echo” also select “CR+LF” for both “Receive” and “Transmit” under “New line”.
-To stop, type ‘Do Stop’.
-4. Once the sensor is measuring, continue with the procedure (see section Calibration Procedure).
+- Xon/Xoff flow control on
+- Local echo
+- CR+LF receive and transmit

 There is also a possibility of using a Data Logger while we are working with the sensors.